 Checking the loading of blog posts

-The second step is to check that we have blog posts on the main page.
 We don’t have access to the site’s code, so we use our browser’s inspector to find a way to target the items we’re interested in.
-After checking, we see that all the post previews have the class lb_post.
-So we can use this identifier for our example.

 describe('First test with Cypress', () => {